The Acrostic Bible

 Vomit – are the ways of Dame Folly.

-In truth, we will not understand things that happen “under the sun”; the
+In truth, we will not understand what happens “under the sun”.

 Song of Songs

 See how the beloved yearns for her lover;